make-ucas/make-ucas.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper was honored with the **Best Paper** award at the 2025 China Conference on Multimedia(ChinaMM 2025).
+Our paper was honored with the **Best Paper** Award at the 2025 China Conference on Multimedia (ChinaMM 2025).